 Depending on the level of achievement of the targets, the STI can add from a minimum of 0% up to a maximum of 75% to the base salary.
-The on-target bonus percentage for the Management Board members is 75% of base salary and will not exceed that percentage in case of above-target performance of some or all of the criteria, except in exceptional circumstances as determined by Supervisory Board.
+The on-target bonus percentage for the Management Board members is 75% of base salary and will not exceed that percentage in case of above-target performance of some or all of the criteria, except in exceptional circumstances as determined by the Supervisory Board.
 Above-target and below-target performance can be compensated with each other, where 90% is the minimum for below-target performance of the objectives.
 If all objectives are achieved for a percentage under 90%, the STI will be 0, which endorses the pay for performance principle.

 The targets are based on three financial objectives, earnings per share before amortisation (EPS), free cash flow (FCF) and revenue (revenue) and on non-financial objectives.
-The non-financial objectives are not specifically disclosed yet, Aalberts is in the process making its overall non-financial objectives more specific and measurable via KPIs.
+The non-financial objectives relate to, amongst others, performance on innovation, diversity and leadership development, but are not specifically disclosed yet.
+Performance on those topics contributes to the realisation of sustainable entrepreneurship and to ensure an open, pragmatic culture as set out in the Aalberts Strategic Objectives and therefore contribute to the sustainable long-term value creation of Aalberts.